kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

 <h1>Cluster rebase across namespaces</h1>

-Changing `classNamespace` is not supported in rebase procedure, while chanding `class` reference to a different `ClusterClass` from the same namespace performs regular `Cluster` rebase procedure.
+Changing `classNamespace` is not supported in rebase procedure, while changing `class` reference to a different `ClusterClass` from the same namespace performs regular `Cluster` rebase procedure.

 </aside>